 It is said that my special quality is an ability to relate to and communicate with students as individuals, perceiving and responding to each one's unique gifts and challenges.
 I teach children and adults, beginners to advanced.
 I have extensive experience working with gifted children, but also have had good success with students of average musical talent.
 I believe, and my work has continuously showed, that music study is beneficial for virtually every person.

 I have a Master of Music degree from The University of Texas at Austin (excellent music school) and have taught for 35 years.
 I received an Excellence in Teaching award for my music appreciation course at Tulane's University College.
-See my Yelp page (Dean Curtis piano Oakland CA) for student/parent reviews.
+See my Yelp page (Dean Curtis piano Oakland CA) for more student/parent reviews.

 I can't imagine a more satisfying occupation than teaching music.
 One gets to hang out with some of the greatest geniuses of humankind over the centuries, sharing their gifts of heart and mind, and to connect with others on this high plane regularly.
 I'm so thankful I found my way to this profession.